Hierosoft/maniforge/readme.md

 ## How to use

-Using the marlin-deploy command, you don't need my h files anymore.
-You can generate an h file.
+Using the marlin-deploy command, you don't need my (or anyone else's) versioned H files anymore!
+You can generate a modified H file from the originals!
 Steps:
 - Go to a terminal
 - run `python3 -m pip install --user https://github.com/poikilos/pycodetool/archive/refs/heads/master.zip`
 - cd to your copy of Marlin that you want to modify (See "Configure Marlin").
 Make a copy of it (you only have to copy the Configuration.h and Configuration_adv.h).
 Rename the folder to Marlin-R2X_14T so that the deploy script will auto-detect that it is R2X_14T not JGAURORA A3S or some other 3D printer (You can also add the option `--machine R2X_14T` instead).